plotly/dash-labs/docs/demos/dashdown_multi_page/pages/MarkdownAIO/overview.md

-## Welcome to `dashdown` -- _Markdown that runs code_ !
+## Welcome to `MarkdownAIO` -- _Markdown that runs code_ !

 -------

-### `dashdown` is ideal for:
+### `MarkdownAIO` is ideal for:

  - __Tutorials__
-Write a tutorial in Markdown and use `dashdown` to create an interactive app that displays the code and the output.
+Write a tutorial in Markdown and use `MarkdownAIO` to create an interactive app that displays the code and the output.

  - __Reports__
-Use `dashdown` to create interactive reports and presentations by displaying the app output and hiding the code blocks.
+Use `MarkdownAIO` to create interactive reports and presentations by displaying the app output and hiding the code blocks.

  - __Documentation__
-Use `dashdown` to create interactive documentation.
-See the link on the left "deploying a `README.md` with `dashdown`" to see the README.md from the `dash-extensions` library.
+Use `MarkdownAIO` to create interactive documentation.
+See the link on the left "deploying a `README.md` with `MarkdownAIO`" to see the README.md from the `dash-extensions` library.

  - __Multi-page apps__
-Use `dashdown` with `pages/` to easily build multi-page apps.
-This documentation is written in Markdown and the app is created with `pages/` and `dashdown`.
-You can find the code [here](https://github.com/AnnMarieW/dash-labs/tree/dashdown/docs/demos/dashdown_multi_page).
+Use `MarkdownAIO` with `pages/` to easily build multi-page apps.
+This documentation is written in Markdown and the app is created with `pages/` and `MarkdownAIO`.
+You can find the code [here](https://github.com/AnnMarieW/dash-labs/tree/MarkdownAIO/docs/demos/MarkdownAIO_multi_page).